- What is the difference between a programmer and a software developer?

 System administrators, also known as sysadmins (sometimes capitalized like SysAdmins) are responsible for the maintenance and reliable operation of servers.
 Their responsibilities include installing and supporting software systems, managing downtime and other issues.
 Usually, there is also a bit of programming involved: they have to write programs (scripts) that automate regularly repeating tasks.

-DevOps engineers (sometimes written in lowercase: devops) act as a boundary between the hardware tasks of the administrator and the software tasks of developers.
+DevOps engineers (sometimes written in lowercase: devops) acts as a boundary between the hardware tasks of the administrator and the software tasks of developers.
 They can be developers who take part in the tasks related to the installation, testing and operation of infrastructures, or they can be system administrators, who are more confident in their programming skills and who understand and update the necessary codes.
-One important task of DevOps engineers is to secure systems and to protect it against hacker attacks.
-An essential part of their job is to keep in contact with the development team, users and the system administrator, so they need great communication skills and they need to be able to work in team projects well.
+One important task of DevOps engineers is to secure systems and to protect them against hacker attacks.
+An essential part of their job is to keep in contact with the development team, users and the system administrator, so they need great communication skills and they need to be able to work on team projects well.

 What does a software architect do?

-The role of software architect requires a lot of experience, and a wide range of skills and knowledge, and comes with great responsibility.
+The role of a software architect requires a lot of experience, and a wide range of skills and knowledge, and comes with great responsibility.

-Software architects make decisions in questions of design and execution of a high level, and know a wide variety of tools regarding technologies and possibilities in software design and development.
+Software architects make decisions in questions of design and execution of a high level and know a wide variety of tools regarding technologies and possibilities in software design and development.
 They are usually present during communication with business partners and customers.

-What does an ethical hacker do?
+What does ethical hacker do?

 Colloquially, we use the term “hacker” for people who abuse their IT knowledge and experience to break into computer systems without authorization in order to obtain data or cause damage.

 In contrast, ethical hackers have official authorization to assess the security of an IT system by attempting to gain access and obtain data, under a contract.
 They use their experience and knowledge to test systems and uncover security problems.
-They document this process in detail, and let the operator know about the flaws in security.
+They document this process in detail and let the operator know about the flaws in security.